The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The key to effectively managing your equipment loan is planning and forethought, especially looking ahead in your business finances to predict the ebs and flows of revenue.
+The key to effectively managing your equipment loan is planning ahead, especially when it comes to understanding the ebbs and flows of your business revenue.
 It’s also important that you keep communication open with your lender, asking questions when you don’t understand the loan terms and notifying them of any difficulties.

-Let’s dive into ways that you can manage your equipment loan even under less-than-ideal circumstances.
+Let’s dive into six ways you can manage your equipment loan even under less-than-ideal circumstances.

 These common terms may be found in your loan agreement.